 In the Neuroeconomics track you learn to understand the brain’s role in controlling human behaviour.
 This is 1 of 2 tracks you can opt for in the MSc Business Economics.

-In this one-year Master track, students will receive interdisciplinary training in Brain and Cognitive Sciences and Economics with a strong focus on Behavioral Economics and Neuroeconomics.
-Another important focus is the fostering of quantitative skills that allow students to employ advanced experimental methods used to understand social and economic decision-making at different levels of analysis: at the neurobiological, psychological and economic level.
+In the Neuroeconomics track you gain insight into recent scientific advances in the field of neuroeconomics.
+Besides that you will be able to identify current societal challenges that can benefit from them.
+Receive interdisciplinary training in brain and cognitive sciences and economics.
+All with a strong focus on behavioural economics and neuroeconomics.
+You learn quantitative skills that allow you to employ advanced experimental methods.
+Use them to understand social and economic decision-making at different levels of analysis: at the neurobiological, psychological and economic level.

-This interdisciplinary master track is open to excellent students with a bachelor in economics, psychology, cognitive neuroscience or related disciplines.
-As an interdisciplinary master programme, we aim to attract students that have specialized in one of the core disciplines of neuroeconomics, but also show evidence of “branching out” into other fields of study relevant for neuroeconomics.
+This interdisciplinary Master's track is open to excellent students with a Bachelor’s in Economics, Psychology, Cognitive Neuroscience or related disciplines.
+It also helps if you show evidence of branching out into other fields of study relevant to neuroeconomics.
 The basic entry requirements are sufficient knowledge in:

-Students will also benefit if they have conducted an empirical research project (e.g. Bachelor's thesis or equivalent).
+Students will also benefit if they have conducted an empirical research project (Bachelor's thesis or equivalent).